Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns

 \colorlet{boxcolor}{black!30!blue} \colorlet{datacolor}{black!30!green} \colorlet{discoverycolor}{black!30!orange} \colorlet{compositioncolor}{black!30!purple} \usetikzlibrary{calc}

 \paragraph{Realization of the guiding principles:} Having laid out the problem, its challenges, and conceptual bounds for its realization, we can finally discuss how to actually approach the solution of the problem.
 Figure \ref{fig:architecture} illustrates the high-level architecture of our framework.
 First focus on the lower panel conceptualizing the dataflow in conventional CD: There are two abstract layers.
 A CD-logic, which operates not on data directly, but rather on independence-statements, and a conditional independence test (CIT) transforming data into independence-statements.
 The core idea of our framework is to modify the CIT to also bear the main burden of pattern-discovery.
 This means we can retain CD almost unchanged (both in theory and code-implementation; both IID and time series), and have produced a problem local in the graph already.
-The direct-testing principle has to be realized only by the data-processing layer if it produces sufficiently simple output; sufficiently simple meaning not scaling with information in the regime-structure.
+All scaling with the regime-resolution's complexity is confined to the data-processing layer which already produces bounded (and in practice low) complexity output.
+The direct-testing principle thus will be realized in the data-processing layer.